-- Identify the appropriate teaching and learning strategies required. - Plan lessons with a balanced and engaging range of activities. - Plan for the specific needs of children within their own class adapting lessons appropriately.
+- Identify the appropriate teaching and learning strategies required. - Plan lessons with a balanced and engaging range of activities. - Plan for the specific needs of children within their own class adapting lessons appropriately and facilitating interventions where appropriate.

-• Assess children routinely using formative and summative approaches - adapting and revisiting the areas of learning where appropriate.
+• Assess children routinely using formative and summative approaches - adapting and revisiting the areas of learning where necessary.